gordonpn/conventions-guide/conventions.md

     refactor!: drop support for Java 8

     refs #134, #146
-    closes #35
     BREAKING CHANGE: using new features of Java 13, must drop support for Java 8
     ```

-    _Tip_: using keywords such as "closes", "fixes", "resolves" will automatically close issues that you are referencing.

 ### Reverting Commits